paraskevasleivadaros/paraskevasleivadaros.github.io/_posts/2024-01-01-what-are-the-best-platforms-for-learning-cloud-skills.md

 ## Here’s What Else to Consider
 When selecting a learning platform, consider:
-- Your Learning Style: Do you prefer structured courses, interactive sessions, or self-paced learning?
+- Learning Style: Do you prefer structured courses, interactive sessions, or self-paced learning?
-- Your Current Skill Level: Some platforms cater more to beginners, while others are better suited for advanced learners
+- Current Skill Level: Some platforms cater more to beginners, while others are better suited for advanced learners
 - Certification Goals: If you’re aiming for specific certifications, choose platforms that offer courses aligned with those credentials